danielmeppiel/homebrew-apm/README.md

-# Homebrew Tap for AWD CLI
+# Homebrew Tap for APM CLI

-This is the official Homebrew tap for [AWD CLI](https://github.com/danielmeppiel/awd-cli).
+This is the official Homebrew tap for [APM CLI](https://github.com/danielmeppiel/apm-cli).

-## What is AWD CLI?
+## What is APM CLI?

 **The NPM for AI-Native Development** - Natural language in Markdown is the new scripting language.
 Now you can build, package, share, and run Markdown agentic prompts and workflows across any LLM runtime.